-Here is everything proctors must do before, during, and after exam administration.
+Here is everything proctors must do before, during, and after the administration of paper and pencil AP Exams.

 Before the exam administration:

-- Get familiar with the administration and exam security procedures in the AP Coordinator’s Manual, Part 2.
+- Familiarize themselves ahead of time with the administration and exam security procedures in the AP Coordinator’s Manual, Part 2.

-- Get familiar with any special equipment (such as CD players or digital recording equipment) well before exam day.
+- Familiarize themselves with any special equipment (such as CD players or digital recording equipment) well before exam day.
 (Note: Master CDs and exam CDs must not be opened before the exam administration.)

-- If administering exams to students testing with accommodations, understand the students’ specific accommodations and, for exams with extended time, understand how to time each section.
+- If administering exams to students testing with accommodations, familiarize themselves with the students’ specific accommodations and, for exams with extended time, understand how to time each section.

 - Read all the general and the appropriate subject-specific exam administration instructions in the Exam Instructions book to understand the flow of the administration.